ypinhsuan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: **Notes about undoable changes:** Changes that can be undone include those from the `add-`, `edit-`, `delete-`, `clear-`, `link`, `unlink`, and `reset` commands.
+:information_source: **Notes about the command:** Changes that can be undone include those from the `add-`, `edit-`, `delete-`, `clear-`, `link`, `unlink`, and `reset` commands.

 </div>